 The quality of content that ranks in the top positions is continually getting better.
 We know from recent studies that the average word count for a site ranking in the number one position is 1890 words.

 Articles that get shared the most on social media are over 3000 words.
 Word count, however, is not the measure of value, it’s the comprehensive coverage of articles with high word count.

 Long-form, in-depth articles force you to dig deeper into your topic and discuss related topics.
 When you create your content, aim to dig deeper in order to create a page that has the characteristics of a top performer with a high word count and numerous subtopics.

 Your keyword research will be instrumental in creating ideas and subtopics to include that will carry your article to peak performance.
-The list of keyword synonyms, subtopics and long-tail keywords you made during your research serve as an outline for the page you build.
-Before you begin writing listed you subtitles in order to provide a good flow that carries the reader smoothly from beginning to end.
+The list of keyword synonyms, subtopics, and long-tail keywords you made during your research serves as an outline for the page you build.
+Before you begin writing listed your subtitles in order to provide a good flow that carries the reader smoothly from beginning to end.

 Build an audience on stand-by